What's the source IP address of the traffic that Elastic Load Balancing sends to my web servers?

 2. Under Load Balancing, choose Load Balancers from the navigation pane.

-3. Select the load balancer that you're finding IP addresses for.
+3. Select the load balancer that you're finding the IP addresses for.

 4. On the Description tab, copy the Name.